geraldmc/algo-bio/Program-HW1/README.md

 optional arguments:
   -h, --help    show this help message and exit
-  -file         provide a path to a file containing one or more paired matrices. (<- choose this one!)
+  -file         a path to a file containing one or more paired matrices.
-  -create       provide the order and an interval range to create a new paired matrix.
+  -create       the order and an interval range to create a paired matrix.
   -test OUTPUT  direct a matrix to a named output file
 ```

-For purposes of the assignment (to test proper parsing of input and writing of output) one should type:
+For purposes of the assignment (to test parsing of input and writing of output) one should type:

 ```
 python driver.py -file
 ```

-You will be prompted for a path to an input file and to an output file.
-You will be given a choice to write to that file or to the console.
-Choose`Yes`.
-Output to a file (part of the assignment's requirement) will look like the following:
+You will be prompted for paths to input and output files.
+You may direct the resulting output to a specified file or to the console.
+Choosing `Yes` will send the output to a named file.
+If you unzip the supplied code (gmccollam_code.zip) the data file as specified in the assignment will be available under the directory `./data` as indicated below.

 ```
 Enter input path: ./data/LabStrassenInput.txt